 Author has written 44 stories for Law and Order: SVU, Firefly, OZ, Goonies, Underworld, Chuck, X-Men: The Movie, and Walking Dead.

 I'm a woman.
 I live in Philadelphia.
 I'm a Bryn Mawr College graduate (Class of '99).
 My day job is in the corporate world, and I moonlight as a dance teacher and writer.
-I have two longhaired black cats named Chewbacca and Miss Bettie Page.
+I have a longhaired black cat named Miss Bettie Page.
 I love to love the bad boys, and will always root for the ladies who kick ass.
 I'm a textbook INTJ.
 Essentially, a huge nerd trapped in the body of a pin-up model.

 What I Like to Read